 All within a glorious Ibizan mansion.
 It’s easily one of the best things to do in Ibiza if you want a cleansing and workout trip!

 For a retreat: Now, if you’re looking for the most amazing Yoga Retreat, you have to head over to Soulshine Yoga Retreat.

-I swear the team are incredible!
+I swear the team is incredible!
 We stayed a week at the retreat and it was one of my best weeks on the island.